apocalyptech/hades2_cheat/README.md

   - Brewing alchemy in the cauldron
 - Improves the delivery time for items from Charon's Stash *(may need to order one item for the changes to take effect)*
+- Allow generic NPC Encounter and "Becoming Closer" events to happen more frequently, make mid-run Nemesis and Icarus encounters more likely, and guarantee a Medea doorway in Ephyra

 And then some stuff that's very much just outright cheating: